-In order to evaluate the expected viability of nuclear plants, analysis was performed based on forward energy market prices for 2024, 2025, and 2026 and known capacity market prices for 2024.
+In order to evaluate the expected viability of nuclear plants, analysis was performed based on forward energy market prices for 2025, 2026, and 2027 and known capacity market prices for 2024 and 2025.
 The purpose of the forward analysis is to evaluate whether current forward prices are consistent with nuclear plants covering their annual avoidable costs over the next three years.
-While the forward capacity market prices are known through the 2024/2025 Delivery Year, actual energy prices will vary from forward values.
+While the forward capacity market prices are known through the 2025/2026 Delivery Year, actual energy prices will vary from forward values.
 Nuclear plants may choose to sell their output at a range of forward prices and for a range of future years.

-Table 7-50 shows PJM energy prices (LMP), annual fuel, and operating and capital expenditures used for the analysis of the period 2024 through 2026.
-Capacity revenues are not presented for calendar year 2025 because the 2025/2026 BRA has not yet been run.
-The LMPs are based on forward prices with a basis adjustment for the specific plant locations.74 Forward prices are as of December 29, 2023.
-The capacity prices are known based on PJM capacity auction results.
+Table 7-51 shows PJM energy prices (LMP), annual fuel, and operating and capital expenditures used for the analysis of the period 2025 through 2027.
+Capacity revenues for calendar year 2026 include five months of capacity revenue from the 2025/2026 Delivery Year and seven months of capacity revenue assuming a clearing price of \$325/MW-Day for the 2026/2027 Delivery Year.84 The 2026/2027 BRA and 2027/2028 BRA have not yet been run.
+The LMPs are based on forward prices with a basis adjustment for the specific plant locations.
+Forward prices are as of December 31, 2024.
+The capacity prices are known through 2025 based on PJM capacity auction results.